-To bring entrepreneurship education in Amsterdam to a higher level, a variety of initiatives have been developed and installed.
+To bring entrepreneurship education in Amsterdam to a higher level, a number of initiatives have been developed and employed.

-Teachers active in entrepreneurship education have access to so called Entrepreneurship Cases.
-A variety of teaching cases featuring successful new ventures from the Amsterdam region, covering all sorts of topics.
-In the Tony Chocolonely case the focus lies on social entrepreneurship.
+Teachers active in entrepreneurship education have access to so-called Entrepreneurship Cases – a variety of teaching cases featuring successful new ventures from the Amsterdam region, covering all sorts of topics.
+In the Tony Chocolonely case, the focus lies on social entrepreneurship.
 The fintech case SRXP covers the development and growth of a young entrepreneur.
-The Next Web case covers the employees point of view in a growing business.
-To find all entrepreneurship cases and how to use them in class visit the website.
+The Next Web case covers the employees’ point of view in a growing business.
+To see all the entrepreneurship cases and how to use them in class, visit the website.

 Visit the website Startup and Running to learn more.

 Blended learning is the combination of online (lecture material) and offline (personal contact) educational activities within a course or curriculum.
-This is in particular suitable for entrepreneurship education, in which experiential learning is central and the need for knowledge is highly context-dependent.
+This is particularly suitable for entrepreneurship education, in which experiential learning is central and the need for knowledge is highly context dependent.

 To find more information about blended learning visit the blended learning website.